Pupil Premium - Holton le Clay Schools

 Pupils who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.

-How many pupils at Holton le Clay Junior School are eligible for the Pupil Premium?
+How many pupils at Holton le Clay School's are eligible for disadvantage pupil premiums?

-Currently 16% of students at Holton le Clay Junior School are eligible for Pupil Premium.
+Currently 20% of students at Holton le Clay Junior School are eligible for Pupil Premium (including FSM, SC,LAC,PLAC)

-Currently 15% of pupils at Holton le Clay Infant School are eligible for Pupil Premium
+Currently 31% of pupils at Holton le Clay Infant School are eligible for Pupil Premium (including FSM, SC,LAC,PLAC )

-Parents in receipt of Child Tax Credit are required to complete a free school meal application form, and it is vital that the application form is completed to allow additional funding to be released to the school.
+It is vital that the on-line application form is completed to allow additional funding to be released to the school.

 How will the impact of the spending of the Pupil Premium be measured?